-Flipping your pillow to the cool side during a hot summer night is one of life’s greatest pleasures.
+Flipping your pillow to the cool side during a hot summer night is such a universal pleasure that it’s become a cliché.
 But humans aren’t the only species to appreciate a cool place to lie down – your dog surely loves this feeling too.

 After all, how many times has your dog walked inside on a hot day and laid down on the cool kitchen tile?

-While you’ll have a tough time teaching your dog to flip his pillow over in the middle of the night, you can provide him with a bed that will provide the cool comfort he deserves, so that he can enjoy one of life’s greatest pleasures too.
+While you’ll have a tough time teaching your dog to flip his pillow over in the middle of the night, you can provide him with a bed that will provide the cool comfort he deserves.

 Read on to learn about some of the things you want to look for in a summer dog bed and see some of our favorite models on the market!
 Or, if you’re in a hurry, just check out our quick picks below!